-The objective of The Cabins neurofeedback program for PTSD/Developmental Trauma is the same as that for psychotherapy or EMDR – to process the trauma so it no longer affects you in the same way.
+The objective of The Cabins neurofeedback programme for PTS/Developmental Trauma is the same as that for psychotherapy or EMDR – to process the trauma so it no longer affects you in the same way.
 The difference is that neurofeedback offers a way to do this without having to talk about uncomfortable feelings or reliving them.

 - Exposure to actual or threatened death, serious injury or sexual violence

 - Witnessing, in person, the event(s) as it occurred to others